ampproject/amphtml/extensions/amp-animation/amp-animation.md

 #### Supports condition

 Supports condition can be specified using the `supports` property.
-This attribute can contain any expression allowed for [CSS.supports](https://developer.mozilla.org/en-US/docs/Web/API/CSS/supports) API and corresponds to `@supports` CSS rule.
+This property can contain any expression allowed for [CSS.supports](https://developer.mozilla.org/en-US/docs/Web/API/CSS/supports) API and corresponds to `@supports` CSS rule.

 If value is specified for an animation component, the animation component will only be included if the